Emergency Shower & Eye Wash

 “Today’s safe workplaces demand advanced emergency shower and eyewash station requirements”

 The Occupational Safety and Health Act of 1970 was enacted to assure that workers are provided with “safe and healthful working conditions.”
-Under this law, the Occupational Safety and Heath Administration (OSHA) was created and authorized to adopt safety standards and regulations to fulfil the mandate of improving worker safety.
+Under this law, the Occupational Safety and Health Administration (OSHA) was created and authorized to adopt safety standards and regulations to fulfill the mandate of improving worker safety.

 emergency-shower-and-eyewash-station-equipment.jpgOSHA has adopted several regulations that refer to the use of